tocalabs/toca-docs/src/book/guessing_game.md

 :video{src="/src/assets/book/create_activity.webm"}

+> #### Action Groups
+>
+> If this is the first time you've opened an Activity, you'll need to add some Action Groups to your Activity Designer.
+This allows you to customise which Actions you have at your finger tips within the Designer.
+>
+> :video{src="/src/assets/book/add_action_groups.webm"}

 Let's place down some Actions within our Activity to define our flow of logic.
+We'll need an action that generates a random number between 1 and 100 first.
+Fortunately, there is an Action that does _just that_ called `Random` which we can find in the `Numeric` Action Group!

+:video{src="/src/assets/book/random_action.webm"}